brianstorti/brianstorti.github.io/_posts/2014-09-17-an_introduction_to_unix_processes.md

 **PPID**: That's the parent's PID.
 Every (well, almost) process has a parent process, the process that was responsible for its creation.

-**TTY**: This is a identifier of the terminal session that triggered this process.
+**TTY**: This is an identifier of the terminal session that triggered this process.
 That's called the `controlling terminal`.
 Almost every process will be attached to a terminal (except for daemons, that we'll talk about later).
 In my example you can see that
 I have two terminal sessions running (`ttys000` and `ttys0002`).
 You can check your current tty with the, surprise, `tty` command: